Glossary of e-Authorizations

 Mandate request: A person requesting a mandate asks a person, company or organisation (assignor) for the right to act on their behalf in the matters listed in the request.
 The assignor must validate a mandate request before it becomes valid.

-Mandate service provided by officials: A services that makes it possible to grant or invalidate mandates with the help of an official, if the assignor cannot use Suomi.fi e-Authorizations, themself.
+Mandate service provided by officials: A services that makes it possible to grant or invalidate mandates with the help of an official, if a company, an association or other organisation cannot use Suomi.fi e-Authorizations, themself.

 Mandate: The right to act on behalf of another person, a company or organisation in a selected area.
 A mandate granted in Suomi.fi e-Authorizations is an electronic power of attorney that allows the holder to deal with certain matters.